AustinClojure/workshop-docs/Pages/6-build-page.md

      [:div.row (map message-view messages)]]]))
 ```

 Save `handler.clj`, then refresh the browser.
-Our hard-coded messages should now display in the page
+Our hard-coded messages should now display in the page.

 Next [Chapter 7: Add Form](/Pages/7-add-form.md)